-In August 2018, the CGN Committee retained the services of Hugessen to review and provide input on the introduction of annual grants of PSUs as part of Granite's long-term incentive plan.
+In 2019, the CGN Committee retained the services of Hugessen Consulting to review and provide input on the executive compensation and the introduction of annual grants of PSUs as part of Granite's LTIP program for executive management and eligible employees below the executive level.

-The following chart summarizes the fees paid to Hugessen in 2018:
+The following chart summarizes the fees paid to Hugessen Consulting in 2019:

-Year Services Executive Compensation Related Fees (\$) All Other Fees (\$) 2018 (1) Review of Granite's long-term incentive plan program.
-3,758.10
+Year Services Executive Compensation Related Fees (\$) All Other Fees (\$) 2019 Review of executive compensation and Granite's long-term incentive plan program. \$40,432.39 2018(1) Review of Granite's long-term incentive plan program. \$3,758.10